greymatter-io/helm-charts/observables/README.md

 ## Removing Observables

 The make file has the ability to remove the observables deployment as a whole or individual pieces.
 To remove everything use `make destroy-observables NAMESPACE=<observables-namespace>`.
 To delete individual logstash deployments use `make delete-logstash LOGSTASH-NAMESPACE=<namespace-logstash-deployed-into>`

+## EKS Deployments

+A few extra steps are required for EKS deployments.

+- set `--set zookeeper.volumePermissions.enabled=true` in the helm install command for kafka
+- after installed, you must set `discovery.type` to `single-node` in the elastic search deployment, and delete the environment variable "cluster.initial_master_nodes"

 ## Troubleshooting